mazen4bs/Competitive-programming/README.md

 string: either YES or NO
 Input Format
 The first line contains a single integer , the number of strings.
-Each of the next lines contains a single string , a sequence of brackets.
+Each of the next lines contains a single string , a sequence of brackets.<br>
 Solution: https://github.com/mazen4bs/Competitive-programming/blob/main/Balanced%20Brackets.cpp